farirpgs/fari-games/public/documents/fari-rpgs/charge-rpg.md

 That's why we defined the `World Forces` before the `Player Force`.

 Once the players have a general idea of what their group is about, write a `Force`, a `Goal`, and 2-3 `Methods` that represent them.

+# Before We Start | Preparing the Game

+Here are a couple of tips and tricks you should read before you start playing the game.

+## For GMs

+- **Be a fan of the players.** You aren’t there to trap them or see them lose.
+You are there to help facilitate an interesting story.
+Be on the edge of your seat when they are challenged, and cheer when they succeed!
+- **Don’t plan, play.** You don’t need to spend hours planning all the details of each and every session.
+No plan survives an encounter with the players, so save yourself some time and play to find out what happens instead.
+- **When in doubt, ask questions.** The players have tons of wonderful ideas if you just listen to them.
+It’s OK to not know about everything.
+Ask your players questions and fill the world with their answers.
+- **This is a game, not a simulation.** Everyone is here to have fun, so try to stay away from hyper-realism.
+If it looks cool and feels like it could be possible, let the players try.
+The dice will help guide you towards the rest of the story.

+## For Players

+- **Let everyone have their moment.** Everyone enjoys it when their character does something cool and the spotlight is on them.
+So for that reason, try to make sure everyone at the table gets a fair amount of screen time!
+- **You are a writer, not a spectator.** The GM will help guide the story, but you are as much a part of the writing process as them.
+Embrace this narrative control and fill out the world with your ideas.
+- **Take risks.** This isn’t like real life, you’re allowed to play dangerously.
+The only thing that will come out of you doing so, is a fantastic story.
+Don't be scared of engaging with the fiction.
+- **Rise up.** When your character takes actions, they might fail or consequences might arise.
+But that’s OK, failure and consequences make for a more interesting story.
+When at first you don't succeed, get back up and try again using a new approach.

 # What to Hack | Hacking the Game